quicwg/base-drafts/draft-ietf-quic-http.md

 etc.) control streams.
 Other streams carry data payload and are not framed at the HTTP layer.

-This section describes HTTP framing in QUIC and highlights differences from HTTP/2 framing.
+This section describes HTTP framing in QUIC and highlights some differences from HTTP/2 framing.
+For more detail on differences from HTTP/2, see {{h2-frames}}.

 ## Frame Layout